bradford-hamilton/Ruby-On-Quails/guides/source/4_1_release_notes.md

 * Removed deprecated `SchemaStatements#distinct`.

-* Moved deprecated `ActiveRecord::TestCase` into the Rails test suite.
-The class is no longer public and is only used for internal Rails tests.
+* Moved deprecated `ActiveRecord::TestCase` into the Quails test suite.
+The class is no longer public and is only used for internal Quails tests.

 * Removed support for deprecated option `:restrict` for `:dependent` in associations.